 Nativity scenes show up before Christmas in countless ways and places.
 They appear in homes, on and under Christmas trees, on the lawns of churches, homes and businesses, in school plays and shopping malls, in ad campaigns, stores, and so on.
 They have become a fixture of the Christmas holiday season.
 Are what Nativity scenes display, however, the truth according to the Bible?

 The likely response you would receive from most people asked if the Nativity depicts an actual historical event would be one of puzzlement.
 People have seen the scene so many times that they just assume it represents what is written in Scripture.
-Let us take a closer look at it in order to determine if what it depicts stands the scrutiny of the Bible or not.
-The ONLY places in God's word that discusses any of the details surrounding the birth of Christ are in Matthew 2 and Luke 2.
+Let us take a closer look at a common Nativity setting in order to determine if what it depicts stands the scrutiny of the Bible or not.
+The only places that discuss any details surrounding the birth of Christ are in Matthew 2 and Luke 2.

 Wise men play a pivotal role in most depictions of the Nativity, where they are shown coming from a distant land to honor a newborn King with gifts of gold, frankincense and myrrh.
 Three Magi are shown in almost all scenes, with each one bearing a gift.